gcv/appengine-magic/README.md

 ### Testing with dev_appserver.sh

 1. `lein appengine-prepare`.
-This AOT-compiles the entry point servlet, then copies the necessary classes and library dependencies to your application's `resources/WEB-INF/classes/` and `resources/WEB-INF/lib/` directories.
+This AOT-compiles the entry point servlet, makes a jar of your application, and copies it, along with all your library dependencies, to your application's `resources/WEB-INF/lib/` directories.
 2. Run `dev_appserver.sh` with a path to your application's `resources/` directory.